 Because January 29th, 2008, on the early show on CBS, Harry Smith is talking to Ted Kennedy.

-Now we have we have bleeped Kennedy out of this because he didn't know what the hell Harry Smith was talking about.
+Now, we have bleeped Kennedy out of this because he didn't know what the hell Harry Smith was talking about.

 And I'll tell you where we bleeped.

-Harry Smith said, well, didn't bleep, we just we edited him out.
+Harry Smith said, well, didn't bleep.

-Uh when you see the generational change seems to be taking place before our eyes, does it make you at all fearful?
+When you see the generational change seems to be taking place before our eyes, does it make you at all fearful?

 We edited out Kennedy's comments and put Harry Smith in.

-Uh and you'll you'll be able to hear the edit now that I've told you about it.
+And you'll be able to hear the edit now that I've told you about it.

 When you see this generational change that seems to be taking place before our eyes, does it make you at all fearful?

-I just I think what I was trying to say is sometimes agents of change end up being targets, as you well know.
+I just, I think what I was trying to say is sometimes agents of change end up being targets, as you well know.

 Asking him about the assassination of his brothers.

-And Ted Kennedy had no clue that this is what so CBS, Harry Smith raises the specter of Obama being assassinated long before Mrs. Clinton ever did.
+And Ted Kennedy had no clue that this is what so CBS, Harry Smith, raises the specter of Obama being assassinated long before Mrs. Clinton ever did.

 He said, Michelle, tough question to ask.

-Number of years ago, Colin Powell was thinking about running for president.
+A number of years ago, Colin Powell was thinking about running for president.

-His wife Alma really didn't want him to run.
+His wife, Alma, really didn't want him to run.

 She was worried about some crazy person with a gun.